isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 $ systemctl start cockpit
 ```

-Then ,the local firewall is configured so that we can connect to the Cockpit user interface via HTTP from our workstation.
+Then, the local firewall is configured so that we can connect to the Cockpit user interface via HTTP from our workstation.

 ```sh
 $ firewall-cmd --add-service=cockpit && firewall-cmd --add-service=cockpit --permanent